The unstable formula theorem revisited via algorithms: A new statistical learning model: Probably Eventually Correct

 Thus, we need to show that $\mch$ does not shatter an infinite Littlestone tree if and only if there exists a learning rule $\mca$ satisfying Equation (\ref{eq:needtoshow}) for every realizable distribution $D$.

 Since (\ref{eq:needtoshow}) implies (\ref{eq:prev}), it implies (by Theorem \ref{universal-fact}) {that $\mch$ does not shatter an infinite Littlestone tree. } This shows $(1)\implies (2)$.

 For $(2) \implies (1)$, assume $\mch$ does not shatter an infinite Littlestone tree.
 Then by Theorem \ref{universal-fact} there exists a learning rule $\mca$ satisfying Equation (\ref{eq:prev}).
 Moreover, {by Fact \ref{fact-soa}, we may take $\mca$ to be the $($ordinal$)$ SOA}.
-This algorithm has the property that it is {\it lazy} in the sense that it does not change its output hypothesis unless it makes a mistake, {meaning that for all $n$, if $h_n(x_{n+1})=y_{n+1}$ then $h_{n+1}=h_n$ (as can be checked from the definition in \S \ref{d:soa})}.
-Thus, for all $N$
+By the lazy quality of the SOA, see~\ref{not:lazy}, for all $N$

 where the above inequality ``$\geq$'' follows because the ordinal SOA is lazy.
 Thus, by the definition of conditional probability it follows that the ordinal SOA satisfies that for all $N$,

 In particular, since the ordinal SOA satisfies Equation (\ref{eq:prev}), {the limit as $N \rightarrow \infty$ of the left-hand side is $1$, so the same is true of the right-hand side, so (\ref{eq:needtoshow}) holds} and hence it PEC learns $\mch$. \end{proof}